Last Updated on 13th July 2021

 According to the American Academy of Dermatology, hair loss caused by genetic factors is the most common.
 You can have inherited the gene either from your mother’s or father’s side of the family, with a double whammy if both of your parents experienced hair loss.

 Slowing the hair loss may be helped with a non-prescription drug called Rogaine (minoxidil) that enhances the size of the follicle, producing a thicker strand of hair.
 About 50 percent of women see improvement with Rogaine, but treatment requires twice daily application to the scalp, and results last only as long as you use the product regularly.
+Alternatively a prp injection for hair loss is very effective.

 If you don’t want to go through all that, or while you’re waiting the three to six months for Rogaine to kick in, try hair extensions.
 Even if you don’t want extra length, extensions add volume and body to boost the look of thinning hair.
 Tape-in hair extensions come in every texture from straight to kinky curly to match your own hair, and with proper care can last for six to eight weeks.
 You can have them applied at a salon, but if you’re adept, you can even apply them yourself.